TERREMEMBER/znbase/docs/content/stable/deploy/cdc/_index.md

         <div class="title">CDC to Apache Kafka</div>
       </div>
       <div class="body">
-        Use CDC to stream data changes in YugabyteDB to Apache Kafka.
+        Use CDC to stream data changes in ZNbaseDB to Apache Kafka.
       </div>
     </a>
   </div>